 Fonda

-434 7th Ave
+Address: 434 7th Ave

 Chef Roberto Santibañez (and cookbook author) brings a menu chocked full of contemporary Mexican cuisine that pair perfectly with their insanely good margaritas.
 The quality shows here as they hand-press their tortillas made to order and he brings the medley of incredible flavors from Oaxaca and Mexico City to all of his dishes here in NYC.

-Some of their must try items include their enchiladas de mole negro Oaxaqueño, carnitas de Fonda, and an absolute must is the queso fundido con chorizo.
+Some of their must-try items include their enchiladas de mole negro Oaxaqueño, carnitas de Fonda, and an absolute must is the queso fundido con chorizo.

 Homemade Taqueria Park Slope

-117 5th Ave
+Address: 117 5th Ave

 This family-run and operated Mexican chain started in Long Island and now has over a dozen locations around the city including here in Park Slope right on 5th Avenue.

-With over a dozen different tacos to choose from like mouthwatering birria tacos served with a side of consome to various veggie tacos, fish tacos, chicken tacos, pork tacos, pastor tacos, and steak to name a few.
+Homemade Taqueria has over a dozen different tacos to choose from like mouthwatering birria tacos served with a side of consome to various veggie tacos, fish tacos, chicken tacos, pork tacos, pastor tacos, and steak to name a few.

 All of their tacos are served on freshly made, soft corn tortillas topped with white onions, cilantro, and served with a lime slice for that fresh citrus zest at the end.
 They also give you sides of their different homemade salsas and a side of sliced radish.